 The world is becoming increasingly digitally oriented, which constitutes a higher demand for quality developers who work on this digitalization.
 Unfortunately, there is a definite lack of tech talent, so finding the needed software engineers for any tech project can be challenging.

 This article will give you valuable insights on finding and hiring the most talented .Net developers in the market today, as well as tips on evaluating and managing their skills better.
 So, let’s start by reviewing what you should know about .Net technology before looking to hire engineers.

-What Is .Net Technology?
+What is .Net technology?

-So, speaking broadly, .Net is a framework with which you can create a wide range of desktop, web, and mobile applications for even highly complex business purposes.
+So, speaking broadly, .Net is a framework with which you can create a wide range of desktop, web, and mobile applications for highly complex business purposes.

-Skills You Need to Look For in .Net Developers
+Skills to look for in .Net developers

 - If you are looking for a senior-level developer, take more specific notice of the applicant’s commercial experience.
 A junior-level developer would most likely be unable to provide much value to your enterprise coding simply because of inexperience.
-Junior specialists are more helpful to help in basic tasks and grow by their senior teammates.
+Junior specialists are more helpful to help in basic tasks and grow with their senior teammates.

 - .NET Web API

 - .NET MVC